blackberry/Ripple-UI/README.md

 ## Running as a Chrome Extension

-- go to the [extension management page](chrome://chrome/extensions/) in chrome.
+- go to the extension management page (chrome://chrome/extensions/) in chrome.
 - Ensure that you have selected the developer mode checkbox
 - click the Load Unpacked extension button
 - select the chromium or chromestore folders in the pkg/ folder.